FAQ: USD LIBOR transition to SOFR

-On the derivatives side, ISDA solicited public feedback and published its IBOR Fallbacks Protocol (the Protocol) and related Fallbacks Supplement to the 2006 ISDA Definitions, with an effective date of January 25, 2021, to better accommodate permanent cessation of LIBOR.
+On the derivatives side, ISDA’s revised definitions, IBOR Fallbacks Protocol (the Protocol), and related Fallbacks Supplement to the 2006 ISDA Definitions, have been in effect since January 25, 2021, to better accommodate permanent cessation of LIBOR.
 The Protocol is designed to facilitate an efficient transition of existing derivatives.
-Any derivative executed on or after the effective date that incorporates the 2006 ISDA Definitions will automatically incorporate these changes without need for the Protocol.
+Any derivative executed since the effective date that incorporates the 2006 ISDA Definitions has automatically incorporated these changes without need for the Protocol.
 (Back to top)

 In the event of LIBOR’s discontinuation, ISDA’s existing benchmark fallback language, which contemplates temporary unavailability, rather than wholesale discontinuation/replacement, calls for the parties to request and average quotes from a group of banks; but in that scenario, it is likely that most banks would be unwilling to provide a quote on a permanently discontinued rate.
 This is one of the reasons that ISDA is undergoing a process to revise its definitions to include more robust fallback language.
 To the extent that the updated fallback methodology is incorporated into the terms of the existing trade, once fallback is triggered, the derivative will be updated to begin referencing the new fallback rate (e.g., SOFR).
 If an entity does not incorporate the revised ISDA definitions into the terms of its derivative, it remains to be seen how this will play out in practice.
 It is unclear what will happen if an entity does not, or refuses, to incorporate the updated fallback methodology into the terms of its transaction.